speakeasy-api/bluesky-ts/README.md

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a list of posts liked by an actor.
 Requires auth, actor must be the requesting account.
-- [`useFeedGetAuthor`](docs/sdks/feed/README.md#getauthor) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
-Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
-Authenticated requests are usually made to the user's PDS, with automatic service proxying.
-Authenticated requests can be used for both public and non-public endpoints.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Get a view of an actor's 'author feed' (post and reposts by the author).
-Does not require auth.
 - [`useFeedGetGenerator`](docs/sdks/feed/README.md#getgenerator) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*